eggls6/KDE_size_frequency/README.md

 # KDE_size_frequency

-Demo on how to use Kernel density estimation to derive e.g. dN/dH Hmag-freqency curves.
+Demo on how to use Kernel density estimation to derive e.g. dN/dH Hmag-frequency curves.

 ### Requires:
 * numpy